Empire State Greys

-The Empire State Greys are a professional baseball team in the United States.
-The Greys are a member of the East Division of the Frontier League, an independent baseball league that is an official MLB Partner League.
+The Empire State Greys were a professional baseball team in the United States.
+The Greys were a member of the East Division of the Frontier League, an independent baseball league serving as an official Major League Baseball (MLB) Partner League.
+The team's nickname of "greys" referenced the grey baseball uniforms traditionally worn by visiting teams, in contrast to the white uniforms traditionally worn by home teams.

+History

-The Greys were formed prior to the 2022 Frontier League season, due to the Southern Illinois Miners ceasing operations after the 2021 season, in order to maintain an even number of teams in the Frontier League.
-The Greys are due to compete as a traveling team, with a roster of players from the Empire Professional Baseball League.
+The Greys were formed prior to the 2022 Frontier League season, due to the Southern Illinois Miners ceasing operations after the 2021 season, in order to maintain an even number of teams in the league.
+The Greys competed as a traveling team, with a roster of players from the Empire Professional Baseball League.